myllynen/byteman-automation-tutorial/byteman-automation-tool/README.md

 Maximum execution time of com.example.proftest.TestUnit.b_int_void [com.example.proftest.TestUnit.b_int_void.exectime.maximum] : 1
 ```

+(Note that since our test program does not do anything meaningful,
+method average execution times are (correctly) reported being zero or
+near zero.)

-Without modifying the target application in any way or even restarting
+Without modifying a target Java application in any way or even
-it, with only a few commands using the Byteman automation tooling
+restarting it, with only a few commands using the Byteman Automation
-presented above we were able to provide lots of useful metrics for an
+Tool introduced above we are now able to provide application internal
-application.
-(However, since our test program does not do anything
-concrete, method average execution times are (correctly) reported being
-zero or near zero.)
+statistics over JMX!

-With real applications different aspects of monitoring can be enabled
+With real applications monitoring different aspects could be enabled and
-and disabled on-the-fly as needed by using the Byteman helper scripts
+disabled on-the-fly by loading and unloading different Byteman helper
-by loading and unloading rules.
-This allows, for example, first
+scripts.
+This allows, for example, first gathering overall understanding
-gathering overall understanding of application behavior and health and
+of application behavior and health and then investigating more relevant
-then investigating more relevant looking areas of the application in
+looking areas of the application in more detail.
+After uninstalling all
-more detail.
-After uninstalling all the used rules, the application is
+the loaded rules, the application is again working as if no
-again working as if no instrumentation would ever have been applied.
+instrumentation ever would have been applied.

 ## Summary

-This page introduced an automated toolset for instrumenting and
+This page introduced Byteman Automation Tool for instrumenting and
-monitoring _unmodified_ Java applications on-the-fly.
-The tool can be
+monitoring _unmodified_ Java applications on-the-fly over JMX.
+The tool
-customized and extended and can be considered as complementary to other
+can be customized and extended as needed.
+It can be considered as a
-available alternatives and may greatly increase observability of
+complementary option to other available alternatives and may greatly
-applications under certain circumstances.
+increase observability of applications under certain circumstances.

 ## Limitations

-* Some statistics supported by tools accessing JVM internal using the
+* Some statistics supported by tools accessing JVM internals using the
   native JNI / JVM TI interfaces are not available when using bytecode
-  instrumentation
+  transformation based instrumentation
-* Creating dynamic MBean based metrics on the fly may prevent some JMX
+* Creating dynamic MBean based metrics on-the-fly may prevent some JMX
-  metrics collectors started as javaagent to detect and retrieve them
+  metric collectors started as javaagent to detect and retrieve them
   * At least PCP/Parfait fails in this regard, see
     https://github.com/performancecopilot/parfait/issues/32